larrybiehl/MultiSpec/README.md

       - hdf5 ??
       - netcdf ??
       - openjpeg-2.1.2

+  The makefile that is provided includes accesses several libraries that are available on mygeohub.
+The directories needed for the Linux version are wxWidgets and Linux_build.

   MacOS: Xcode verson 9.2 was used to create the project file included in this repository (MacOS_wxwidgets).